 How to Stop Feeling like an Overwhelmed Nurse

 Being a new nurse is hard.
 In this post I’ll provide lots of encouragement for new nurses and other strategies to help you stop feeling like nursing sucks.
 You don’t have to feel overwhelmed at your new job.
-Being a frustrated nurse is no fun, I’ll give you some tips so you’ll know what a graduate nurse can do to feel confident in your work.
+Being a frustrated nurse is no fun, I’ll give you some tips and some traits to develop as a new grad so you’ll know what a graduate nurse can do to feel confident in your work.